 Issues of security and trust are accountable in blockchain technology.
 The new blocks are stored linearly and chronologically, by which they are added at the “end” of the blockchain.
 It is difficult to alter the contents of the block once added, as each block contains a hash along with the hash of the block before it.
-A math function creates the hash codes by which the digital information turns into string of numbers and letters.
+A math function creates the hash codes by which the digital information turns into strings of numbers and letters.
 The hash code changes if there is editing in the information.

 Another importance to security; in case a hacker tries to edit somebody’s transaction on an e- purchase the buyer ends up paying double the purchase.
-The block’s hash will change accordingly, and the hacker will have change the earlier, thus making it difficult to edit and impossible to delete.
-So in order to address the trust issue, the implementation of tests for computers that wants to join or add blocks to the chain are done in blockchain network.
+The block’s hash will change accordingly, and the hacker will have to change the earlier, thus making it difficult to edit and impossible to delete.
+So in order to address the trust issue, the implementation of tests for computers that wants to join or add blocks to the chain are done in the blockchain network.

 So many academic goals that we expect you to achieve.